 How does conveyancing in Christchurch differ for new build properties?

-What is the name of the managing agents?
-The answer will be important as a) areas may result in problems for the building as the communal areas may begin to deteriorate if repairs are not paid for b) if the tenants have a dispute with the running of the building you will want to know about it You will want to discover as much as possible concerning the company managing the building as they can either make living at the property much simpler or uncomfortable.
-Being a leasehold owner you will be in the clutches of the managing agents from a financial perspective and when it comes to daily issues like the tidiness of the communal areas.
-Enquire of prospective neighbours whether they are happy with them.
-Finally, investigate as to the dates that you are obliged pay the service charge to the managing agents and specifically what it includes.
+It is important to be aware whether window replacement or some other significant cost is pending to be shared by the leasehold owners and could well materially increase the the service charges or require a one off payment.
+The answer will be useful as a) areas can cause problems in the building as the communal areas may start to deteriorate where services are not paid for b) if the tenants have an issue with the running of the building you will need to know about it It would be wise to discover as much as possible concerning the company managing the building as they can either make your life much simpler or problematic.
+As the proprietor of a leasehold property you will be at the mercy of the managing agents from a financial perspective and when it comes to daily matters like the upkeep of the communal areas.
+Don't be afraid to ask other people whether they are happy with them.
+Finally, be sure you know the dates that the maintenance fees are due to the managing agents and specifically what it includes.